-- Low battery on a customer's device; therefore, checking Push Notifications, does not happen as often (Apple does that on OS level).
+- Low battery on a customer's device can make checking Push Notifications not happen as often.

-- There could be a large queue at the time of processing due to the number of apps in BiznessApps.
+- There could be a large queue at the time of processing due to the number of apps we handle.

-- Customers may have sent the push notification to everyone and depending on the number of people that can take a while (0.2s per user).
-If one company has 5000 devices, it will take up to 17 mins for all notifications to be sent.
-And if other companies also send their push notifications at the same time, they would also queue up.
+- Depending on how many app users you have sent the notification to, it might take a while to process the deliveries (around 0.2s per user).
+If one company has 5000 devices, it can take up to 17 minutes for all notifications to be sent.
 When sending immediately from the CMS, a notice is displayed showing the time for the Push Notification Delivery Status for iOS Devices.
-Recommendation: Schedule messages at least 30 mins earlier.
+Recommendation: Schedule messages at least 30 minutes earlier.

-After following the cases above, you should be able to send push notifications without any errors.
+After following the cases above, you should be able to send Push Notifications without any issues.

-If none of the cases above applies, then please provide the following info (by creating a new ticket or appending it to your existing ticket), so that agents can troubleshoot the problem and escalate to Engineering where needed.
+If none of the cases above applies, then please provide the following info (by creating a new ticket or appending it to your existing ticket), so that our customer support agents can troubleshoot the problem and escalate to the Development Team if needed.